padajar/padajar.github.io/_posts/2021-03-06-coronavirus-one-year-later.md

 ### misc. notes to include somewhere:

 - Friends worrying about canceling spring break trips after the announcement on Tuesday (spring break started on 3/14).
 But the Thursday email made everyone forget about that and made people just want to get out as quick as they could.
 Get back home.
 - Do I self-quarantine?
 How do I plan for going home, especially when I don’t know how long I would stay?
-Still don’t know if my summer internship will be in person in not
+Still don’t know if my summer internship will be in person or not
 - Seniors.
 Wow.
 Goodbye.
 I don’t know how many seniors that I know that I didn’t get the chance to say goodbye to.
 - Every conversation that I had seemed to revolve around coronavirus
 - When Spark got canceled, it was such a loss.
 Emergency meetings.
 All of the hugs.
 Now it’s the least of everyone’s worries.
 Woke up today to leave and it was Spark and it would have been such a perfect day for spark.⁠[13](https://mitadmissions.org/blogs/entry/coronavirus-one-year-later/#annotation-13) But no, instead campus was wild and everyone was just moving out as quick as they could